FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 Soft limit
 ~~~~~~~~~~~

-Under the menu bar of "Initial - Base - Joint", click "Soft limit" to enter the soft limit interface.
+Under the menu bar of "Initial" -> "Base" -> "Joint", click "Soft limit" to enter the soft limit interface.

 There may be other equipment in the robot's stroke, and the limit angle can softly limit the robot so that the robot's movement does not exceed a certain coordinate value and prevent the robot from colliding.
 Triggering the soft limit to stop the robot is automatically triggered by the robot, and there is no stopping distance.